Flying a drone can be a lot of fun—but it can be downright dangerous during a wildfire, according to the Department of Natural Resources.

 To protect firefighting aircraft, temporary flight restrictions may extend over a 5-mile radius of a wildfire.
-Even if temporary flight restrictions are not in place, people will be penalized if their drone is caught near a wildfire.
+Even if temporary flight restrictions are not in place, there may be penalties if drones are caught near wildfire.

-Be fire wise and fire safe.
 No photo or video is worth the risk.
-Drop the drone near all wildfires.
+Keep drones grounded near all wildfires.

 For more information about drones and wildfires, log onto the National Interagency Fire Center.